 of Communications Committee communications@venicenc.org referred by Adcomm 6/10/2013 to include Outreach Officer duties as well.
 This discussion continued from June meeting in order to add language related to technology and technology equipment.
 Exhibits A. & B.

+.

 6. New Business